 Most Common Problems Selling Catalytic Converters To Scrap Yards:

-- Lack of Knowledge – A lot of scrap yards buy catalytic converters, but don’t really know how to grade them properly because they don’t have resources.
+- Lack of Knowledge – Many scrap yards buy catalytic converters but don’t know how to grade them properly because they don’t have resources.

-- Inexperience – Catalytic converter recycling is a new territory for a lot of scrap yards, so they don’t know how to buy them correctly.
+- Inexperience – Catalytic converter recycling is new territory for many scrap yards, so they don’t know how to buy them correctly.

-- Lack of Resources – Scrap yards that are looking to increase their selling of catalytic converters have a hard time finding the correct information for buying it.
+- Lack of Resources – Scrap yards that are looking to increase their selling of catalytic converters have difficulty finding the correct information for buying it.

 How Do You Find The Right Scrap Catalytic Converter Buyer?

-With so many problems and a lack of knowledge across scrap yards, there are many independent buyers like auto shops and garages that will start to buy catalytic in their region.
+With so many problems and a lack of knowledge across scrap yards, many independent buyers like auto shops and garages will start to buy catalytic in their region.
 While this may seem like a quick and easy option, seller beware.
-Some of these smaller locations may not have all the resources and knowledge of providing the correct pricing and grading for your catalytic converters.
+Some of these smaller locations may not have all the resources and knowledge to provide the correct pricing and grading for your catalytic converters.

 Why Local Auto Shops Aren’t The BEST Option

-Something else you have to consider about smaller auto shops that buy catalytic converters; unless they are buying a lot of catalytic converters regularly, it will be difficult for them to pay you top prices.
-They are most likely going to have to cut corners on profits so they can sell to a bigger buyer and make a buck.
+Something else you have to consider about smaller auto shops that buy catalytic converters; unless they buy a lot of catalytic converters regularly, it will be difficult for them to pay you top prices.
+They will most likely have to cut corners on profits so they can sell to a bigger buyer and make a buck.